2024 Cumberland book ban: Protests

 Protestors supporting the rescinding of the ban were led by Pride in Protest.
 Six police officers and two security guards were stationed inside the council chambers.
 Most of the protesters had left by 8.30pm.
 Moreover, over 50,000 people from Cumberland and other communities were signatories to a petition on Equality Australia's website to have the ban overturned.

 Aftermath

 Since the repeal, the Cumberland book ban is often brought up in other discussions of possible banned books in Australia such as a proposed book ban in Albany Libraries in Western Australia.

 Salina Khao, the senior coordinator of library services at Cumberland Library, was shortlisted for the inaugural NSW Library & Information Excellence Award due to her management during the ban and the "extremely trying and unusual circumstances, including high media scrutiny."

+Two years after the attempted ban, the Library Amendment (Freedom to Collect) Bill 2026 was passed, which strengthened public libraries ability to fight censorship attempts.
+The Cumberland book ban was directly mentioned as example of recent censorship attempts which made the amendment necessary.